dylibso/chicory/docs/docs/usage/host-functions.md

----
-id: Host functions
-sidebar_position: 1
-sidebar_label: Host functions
----

-### Host Functions
+# Guests and Hosts

-In Wasm, the instance of a module is generally regarded as the _guest_, and the surrounding runtime environment is usually called the _host_.
+In Wasm, the instance of a module is generally regarded as the **guest**, and the surrounding runtime environment is usually called the **host**.

-For example, an application using Chicory as a library would be the host to a Wasm module you have instantiated.
+For example, an **application** using Chicory as a **library** would be the **host** to a Wasm module you have instantiated.

-In previous section, we saw that Wasm modules may _export_ functions, so that they can be externally invoked.
-But Wasm modules may also _import_ functions.
+In previous section, we saw that Wasm modules may **export** functions, so that they can be externally invoked.
+But Wasm modules may also **import** functions.
 These imports have to be resolved at the time when a module is instantiated;
 in other words, when a module is instantiated, the runtime has to provide references for all the imports that a module declares.

-The import/export mechanism is the way through which Wasm interacts with the outside world: without imports, a Wasm module is "pure compute", in other words, it cannot perform any kind of I/O. This puts you in the seat of the operating system.
+The import/export mechanism is the way through which Wasm interacts with the outside world: without imports, a Wasm module is "pure compute", that is, it cannot perform any kind of I/O, nor can it interact with other modules.

+## Host Functions

-One way to fulfill imports is with a host function written in Java.
+One way to fulfill imports is providing a **host function** written in Java.
 Regardless of the source language that originated your Wasm module, it will be able to call this Java function when needed.

+It is called a **host** function, because it is written in the language of the **host** (in this case, a JVM).
+As opposed to any other Wasm function, a **host function** is _unrestricted_ and it may interact with the surrounding environment in any arbitrary way.
+This let you "escape the sandbox".

-If it helps, you can think of host functions like of syscalls or a the standard library of your favorite language.
-However, instead of having a default implementation, you use Java to decide what they do and how they behave.
+If it helps, you can think of host functions as similar to system calls or the standard library in your favorite programming language.
+The key difference is that, instead of relying on a default implementation, you use Java to define their behavior and determine what they do.

-Let's download another example module to demonstrate this:
+Let's see it with another example.
+Download now the following Wasm binary:

 ```bash
 curl https://raw.githubusercontent.com/dylibso/chicory/main/wasm-corpus/src/main/resources/compiled/host-function.wat.wasm > logger.wasm